-Some patients with type 2 diabetes who have difficulty losing weight may consider weight loss, or bariatric surgery.
+Some people with type 2 diabetes who have difficulty losing weight may consider bariatric surgery.

-Records hundreds of blood sugar measurements each day over 72 hours or longer.
 A sensor is inserted into your abdomen, and the device is worn under your clothing.
+It records hundreds of blood sugar measurements each day over 72 hours or longer.
 The data recorded shows us patterns and fluctuations in your daily blood glucose, which help us develop the most effective treatment for you.

-We offer all options for insulin therapy: syringes, pens and pumps.
-You choose the method that makes you most comfortable, and our nurses, physician assistants and certified diabetes educators teach you how to use it.
-Insulin therapy is necessary for type 1 diabetes to replace the insulin your body cannot produce.
-Some patients with type 2 and gestational diabetes may also need this treatment.
+We offer all options for insulin therapy: syringes, pens, and pumps.
+You choose the method that makes you most comfortable, and our nurses, physician assistants, and certified diabetes educators teach you how to use it.
+Insulin therapy is necessary for people with type 1 diabetes, to replace the insulin your body cannot produce.
+Some people with type 2 and gestational diabetes may also need this treatment.

-If a healthy diet, exercise and weight loss do not successfully bring your blood glucose to a normal range, we may prescribe oral medications to help you maintain control.
+If a healthy diet, exercise, and weight loss don't successfully bring your blood glucose to a normal range, we may prescribe oral medications to help you maintain control.